“Windows of Opportunity” in Rehab

 What’s in a WOO?
 What makes a better WOO?
 Examples

-Mostly, a fine WOO is made from anything that has a somewhat reliable and robust pain-relief or “reassuring” effect — more substantive than just a placebo.
-Although a placebo can also generate a bit of WOO, we’re looking for something a little more substantive.
-A little topical analgesic on an ankle sprain, for instance, can relieve more pain than a placebo (that’s how we know it works, by definition).4 Even though it’s not a really potent pain relief effect, it’s still measurably stronger than a blast of optimism — which means it can create a better opportunity to wiggle the ankle a little more (simple pain-free mobilizations in the early stages, more systematic joint mobility drills later).
+Mostly, a fine WOO is made from anything that has a somewhat reliable and robust pain-relief or “reassuring” effect — more substantive than what placebo analgesia can generally manage.
+The power of placebo is generally over-rated, even for pain relief: strong placebo analgesia either doesn't happen at all, or it only occurs in ideal conditions.4 A little topical analgesic on an ankle sprain, for instance, can relieve more pain than a placebo (that’s how we know it works, by definition).5 Even though it’s not a really potent pain relief effect, it’s still measurably stronger than a blast of optimism — which means it can create a better opportunity to wiggle the ankle a little more (simple pain-free mobilizations in the early stages, more systematic joint mobility drills later).

 Important: the idea isn’t to create an opportunity to over-do it — that’s a different WOO, which some athletes seek out.
 The idea is just to facilitate normal rehab stuff.